NW4W '25

 Through June 2025.

-Leading up to the premiere and perhaps after, I set out to have a minimum of two writings.
+Leading up to the premiere—perhaps after—I set out to have a minimum of two writings.
 This being one, giving context of who I am and where I come with “Reflections”.
 The second, focusing on the artists able and willing to meet with me to reflect on their experience holding and seeing each other.
 Their work, their hopes, their state of being.
-The one on one modality of “Reflections” in 2024 would be difficult to pursue with 11 artists.
+The one-on-one modality of “Reflections” in 2024 would be difficult to pursue with 11 artists.
 So, with Red Eye, the artists, and myself, we find ways to shape a mutual relationship.
 An ongoing conversation of what it means for performance art to be held beyond the theater, a documentation serving the artists in the room, a reason to continue growing with each other, and a practice to share art more than ever.
-These may be reasons why I continue with writing, even if it is new to me, but I hope this experimentation and in this trying that we may all feel more connected, seen, and heard by each other.
+These may be reasons why I continue with writing—even if it is new to me—but I hope this experimentation and in this trying, that we may all feel more connected, seen, and heard by each other.

 Photo: From Red Eye